 I have had the recipe for this pink and gold goat cheese appetizer set aside for over a year just waiting for the perfect occasion.
 Lauren’s bridal shower was it.
 I don’t generally match my food to my color scheme but this was just too perfect.
-I would not suggest this for a manly tailgate or father’s day.
-Maybe it is just my family but I can almost hear the comments of the male family members now…
+But the pink color should not deter you from serving this at a manly tailgate or father’s day get together.
+Maybe skip the flower garnish on the plate, but this recipe is so delicious and interesting that everyone will like it.

 Serves 8 (but if you serve it with other things it can feed a lot more)

 Do this!
 It’s so good.
 As you can tell, I didn’t grind everything down super tiny.
 And while I wanted to play up the girliness for the bridal shower, I have made a modified version of this since then.
 I always skip the gold flakes, because I’m poor.
 And if I can’t find the pink peppercorns, I’ve substituted regular whole peppercorn instead and it was still delicious!
 I usually also skip the olive oil drizzle to finish this goat cheese appetizer off and it is still amazing.
 I think I’ll make this for dinner one night this week…Yum.